 I-85 stretches from its southern point in Montgomery, Alabama to its northern terminus in Petersburg, Virginia.

 There are talks in place of extending I-85’s southern boundary past Montgomery to the state’s border with Mississippi.
 The goal of the extension is to bring much needed economic development to a part of Alabama that has been historically impoverished.

 South Carolina is a leader in attracting business interests from abroad.
-One of the most famous examples is the large BMW plant located in the Spartanburg area, and other German company’s like Adidas, BMG Entertainment, and Seeber USA who have followed.
+One of the most famous examples is the large BMW plant located in the Upstate Spartanburg area.
+And other German company’s like Adidas, BMG Entertainment, and Seeber USA who have followed.

 Foreign corporations are definitely drawn to the low cost of doing business in South Carolina, which also holds true for the other I-85 states of North Carolina, Georgia, Virginia, and Alabama.

 I-85 also has access to great airports, with three in North Carolina, one in South Carolina, and Atlanta’s airport, which is one of the busiest in the world.